 Seared scallops are so delicious, and very easy to make.

 Some types of meat and seafood are so innately delicious, the only real requirement from the cook is not to ruin them by overcooking.

-Sweet, succulent and meaty, I find that scallops need very little added flavor – just sprinkle with salt and pepper, sear in butter and olive oil to form a nice crust, and serve.
+Sweet, succulent and meaty, I find that scallops need very little added flavor.
+Simply sprinkle the scallops with salt, pepper and a little garlic powder, sear in butter and olive oil to form a nice crust, and serve.